spec-framework/documentation/output/book.md

 &nbsp;

+    Note: For Ben: Please clarify here what you mean with 'All the methods'.
+Also, put this at the beginning of the corresponding subsection (last line of the subsection).
+It is lost here.

+&nbsp;
 All the methods can be found in the *commands* and *commands\-advanced* protocols of **SpecLayout**\.

 ##3\.
 Where to find what I want